hummingbird-dev/hummingbird-treeview/README.md

 ```

 Use here exactly the *class="fa fa-plus"* and change Symbols via the options functionality.
 The *data-id* of the group `<li>` tags indicates the level or depth of that group.
-It starts a 0.
+It starts at 0.
 This is
 needed for the option *singleGroupOpen*.

 Only change the following: